Education and Training Benefit Q&As

 2. How will I receive my approved Education and Training Benefit funding?

-Approved Education and Training Benefit (ETB) funding will be paid directly to you.
-You will then use the funding to pay your tuition fees to the educational institution.
+Approved Education and Training Benefit (ETB) funding is paid directly to you in Canadian dollars, regardless of where you live or the location of your educational institution.
+You are then responsible for paying the tuition fees and other expenses to the educational institution.

 • You will get equal payments spread out over your study periods.